The Partnership for Community Wealth

 homeless

-people experiencing homelessness in Los Angeles (up 12.7% from 2019)
+people experiencing homelessness in the city of Los Angeles (up 10% from 2022)

 African Americans make up 40% of individuals experiencing homelessness despite making up only 9% of residents